MusaE5/Sensor-Dashboard/README.md

 ## Features

 - 📡 **Live distance plotting** from HC-SR04
+- 📉 **Real-time accelerometer and gyroscope plotting** from MPU-6050
-- ✅ Distance values are filtered using:
+- ✅ Data filtering:
   - Range clamping (2–200 cm)
-  - 5-point moving average smoothing
-- 🧠 Smart logic: only print/send distance if it changes by more than 5 cm
+  - Change threshold (only send if delta > 5 cm)
+- 🧠 Buffered plotting using Python `deque` to maintain live display

 ---